Eun Ji-won: 2019: Solo comeback

 On January 28, 2020, Sechs Kies returned with their first mini album "All For You" following Kang Sung-hoon's withdrawal from the group.
 The group began to take a slower approach to music, leaning into ballads and old school R&B. The song won first place on Mnet M Countdown.

-With their appearance on the variety program Three Meals for Four and with the help of Yoo Hee-yeol, the four starred in the project, Don't Look Back, documenting the making of the digital single "Don't Look Back," which was released on on February 5, 2021.
+With their appearance on the variety program Three Meals for Four and with the help of Yoo Hee-yeol, the four starred in the project, Don't Look Back, documenting the making of the digital single "Don't Look Back," which was released on February 5, 2021.
 The song topped major music charts in Korea, including Bugs, Genie, and Vibe.

 As of 2022, Eun continues to work as an entertainer on variety television, currently a fixed member on shows including Master in the House, Things That Make Me Groove Season 2, and Naked World History.